AREA OF PRACTICE

 White Collar Defense & Government Investigations

 Olivier Dorgans is a member of the White Collar Group in Brown Rudnick’s Paris office.
-Olivier has over eight years of experience and focuses on compliance, global investigations and, more generally, on financial and regulatory crime.
+Olivier has over ten years of experience and focuses on compliance, global investigations and, more generally, on financial and regulatory crime.
 His practice covers a wide spectrum of criminal and regulatory issues ranging from economic sanctions and export control rules to the fight against corruption, money laundering and terrorist financing.

 Olivier has developed significant experience in internal investigations – notably based on the extraterritorial application of U.S. and U.K anti-corruption, anti-money laundering, and economic sanctions rules – and has advised and represented numerous clients on these matters.